Priya200227/ecommerce-sales-analysis/README.md

 3. Run the notebook to reproduce analysis.

 4. Open the Power BI dashboard : <br>
-dashboard/ecommerce_dashboard.pbix <br> to explore the interactive dashboard.
+ to explore the interactive dashboard, dashboard/ecommerce_dashboard.pbix
 ---

 ### Tags